tim-field/graphql-wp/README.md

 # graphql-wp
 A GraphQL endpoint for WordPress

-Exposes a graph ql endpoint at **/graphql**
+This is a WordPress Plugin that exposes a graph ql endpoint at **/graphql**

 This is a work in progress / in active development, but already pretty useful.
-Read only access currently.

 Uses this excellent [graphql-php](https://github.com/webonyx/graphql-php) library.

 ##Install
 `composer require thefold/graphql-wp`

+Assuming you have something like this in your composer.json file ( so it knows to install it in your plugin directory )

+    "extra" : {
+        "wordpress-install-dir": "public/wp",
+        "installer-paths": {
+            "public/wp-content/plugins/{$name}/": ["type:wordpress-plugin"],
+            "public/wp-content/themes/{$name}/": ["type:wordpress-theme"]
+        }
+    },

 ##Using